 Are All Hoods the Same?

 If you wind up deciding on a hooded down jacket, don’t make the mistake of assuming that all hoods are the same.
 To start, a number of climbing and mountaineering companies like Patagonia and Arc’teryx make helmet-compatible hoods that are larger and—you guessed it—fit over most helmets.
-These are great if you plan on actually wearing a helmet with your down jacket, but the size and extra material is unnecessary and slightly heavier than non-helmet-compatible hoods.
+These are great if you plan on actually wearing a helmet with your down jacket, but the size and extra material will be slightly heavier than non-helmet-compatible hoods.

-In addition, some hoods have rear cinches with drawcords to tighten, while others utilize elastic around the hood opening to fit snugly against your forehead.
-Lacking adjustability, these hoods are most often found on super light performance jackets and can be hit or miss depending on your head size.
+In addition, some hoods have rear cinches with drawcords to tighten, while others utilize elastic around the face to fit snugly against your forehead.
+Lacking adjustability, these hoods are most often found on superlight performance jackets and can be hit or miss depending on your head size.
 They also have a distinct, scuba-like look that sits tightly against your head and neck, which makes them a little polarizing for casual use.
 Unless you’re trying to trim every last ounce from your jacket, we typically suggest choosing a hood with a rear cinch.

 Hoods vs. Hats

-If you’re backpacking, climbing, or even using your down jacket casually, some head coverage likely will be necessary.
+If you’re backpacking, climbing, or even using your down jacket casually, some head coverage will likely be necessary.
 For years, we brought a beanie along on our hiking trips and broke it out at the end of the day and for sleeping at night.
-The benefits are simple: It’s a relatively cheap way to keep warm that is super durable, and the low-profile fit doesn’t obstruct field of vision.
-As mentioned above, however, a hat is not as warm as a down jacket hood and doesn’t offer the neck coverage, nor is it as comfortable.
+The benefits are simple: It’s a relatively cheap way to keep warm that is super durable, and the low-profile fit won't obstruct your field of vision.
+As mentioned above, however, a hat is not as warm as a down jacket hood and doesn’t offer neck coverage.

 While backpacking on a chilly night that stretched the limits of our sleeping bag, we slept in the Mountain Hardwear Ghost Whisperer/2 Hoody, and the hood was warm and cozy all night.
 With a beanie, you tend to feel slightly more pressure around your head and ears, the wool or synthetic construction can get itchy, and you sometimes need to make adjustments through the night.
 In other words, for just about everything but skiing and use as a midlayer, we prefer a hooded down jacket.

 Back to Does Your Down Jacket Need A Hood?
-See Our List of Best Down Jackets
+See Our List of the Best Down Jackets

 Powered by Drupal